FranD87/FranD87/README.md

 Backend Developer Apprentice
 -------------------------------------------------------------------------------------------------------------------------------------------------------

 At present, I'm an aspiring python backend developer studying at DCI.
 Along with my studies I've built a warehouse project and I'm currently working on building a project management tool application.
 I also carry a skillset for drafting electrical blueprints with AutoCad, specializing in smart lighting and firealarm systems.
-As a photographer/videographer enthusiast I hold a good knowledge of Adobe Premiere Pro, Photoshop and Lightroom.
+As a photographer/videographer enthusiast, I hold a good knowledge of Adobe Premiere Pro, Photoshop and Lightroom.
 I look forward to collaberating with you on future projects.

 * 🌍  I'm based in Berlin
 * ✉️  You can contact me at [fdunne007@gmail.com](mailto:fdunne007@gmail.com)